blackwatertepes/zeos/README.md

 # Why use this?
-* **Quick Restart** - Restart the EOS blockchain from the genesis block, in 1 command
 * **Quick Deploy** - Build & Deploy your contract code in 1 command
+* **Wallet Password Storage** - Automatically stores the passwords for all the wallets you've created
-* **Auto Setup & Account Creation** - Create a default wallet, deploy the BIOS, and create an account, again, in 1 single command
+* **Auto Setup & Account Creation** - Create a default wallet, deploy the BIOS, & create an account in a single command
+* **Quick Restart** - Restart the EOS blockchain from the genesis block, again, in 1 command

 # Requirements
 * eos (nodeos & cleos)